OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Stateful (or "session-based") authentication is characterized by authentication records on both the client and server.
 The authentication flow is as follows:

 1. The app sends a request with the user's credentials to the backend server.
-2. The server verifies the credentials If the credentials are valid, the server creates a new session along with a random session ID.
+2. The server verifies the credentials.
+If the credentials are valid, the server creates a new session along with a random session ID.
 3. The server sends to the client a response that includes the session ID.
 4. The client sends the session ID with all subsequent requests.
 The server validates the session ID and retrieves the associated session record.
 5. After the user logs out, the server-side session record is destroyed and the client discards the session ID.